kit-sdq/Artemis-SAML2-Test-Docker/README.md

 ### Linux Users (especially WSL users)
 You may have to ..
+* run all commands as root esp. `tar xzf data.tgz`
+* You may have to use ..
     * use `find . -type f -print0 | xargs -0 dos2unix` to convert line endings to linux style (especially the docker folder)
     * use `chmod 777 -R data` to fix any issues regarding the permissions of the data archive (data.7z) (only iff you use the archive)

 ## Instructions for local testing